EntropyArchive/Introduction-to-Algorithms/README.md

 ware](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-introduction-to-algorithms-sma-5503-fall-2005/).
 The accuracy of these answer are not guaranteed to be correct.
 And the programs are not guaranteed to be correct or bug free.
 Use them at your own risk.
 Notes will be done in Latex.
-For programming, my languages will be as follows imperative and procedural programming, C+ for object orientation programming, Haskell for functional programming, VHDL for hardware description language Prolog for AI related problems and if necessary SQL for accessing large data sets.
+For programming, my languages will be as follows C for imperative and procedural programming, C+ for object orientation programming, Haskell for functional programming, VHDL for hardware description language Prolog for AI related problems and if necessary SQL for accessing large data sets.
 Currently I only competent in C and C++ with only minor knowledge about the other languages listed.

 The chapter of the book is broken into eight parts.
 In each part, it is my intention to keep a consistent formatting of both my code and formatting.
 The